 Selected alternatives for you

-Easy hike to one of the most scenic peaks in the Julian Pre-Alps, overlooking Gemona and the Friulian Plain.
+Easy hike on foot leading to one of the most panoramic summits of the Julian Prealps, overlooking Gemona and the Friulian Plain.

 easy